ryanmccloy/paradise-paddles/README.md

    - Information about the business, mission, and team.

 8. **Additional Features**
    - Mobile responsiveness.
+(Work In Progress)
    - SEO optimization.
+(Work In Progress)
    - Social media integration.
    - Weather widget.
+(Work In Progress)

 ## Technologies